Updated May 2023

 Rabbit jambalaya, Cajun shrimp, and seafood gumbo, oh my!
 This hole-in-the-wall place is a gold mine for authentic Cajun food at a reasonable price.
 Don’t be alarmed by its chaotic, dive-bar vibe and slightly snarky servers.
 Simply go for the food and the atmosphere and you won’t be disappointed.

 Lonely Planet Tip: Make sure everyone you’re with is at least 21 years old, or you won’t be allowed inside.

 After Hours: Bourbon Street

-A visit to New Orleans is incomplete without a stop at Bourbon Street.
-There’s something for everyone, from clubs with all kinds of live music and DJs to low key dive bars with good food and interesting people.
-It’s difficult to choose a bad bar on this strip so pick out a neon sign that suits your fancy and head on in.
+A visit to New Orleans is incomplete without a stop on Bourbon Street.
+There’s something for everyone, from clubs with all kinds of live music and DJs to low-key dive bars with good food and interesting people.
+It’s difficult to choose a bad bar on this strip, so pick out a neon sign that suits your fancy and head on in.